Schema Reference

 The field is matched exactly: Strings containing any characters whatsoever will be indexed and matched as-is.
 In queries, the exact match string ends at the exact match terminator (below).

 A field with match: exact is considered to be a filter field, just as if rank: filter was specified.
-This is because there is only one word per field (or per item in the case of multivalued types such as array<string>), so there little ranking information.
+This is because there is only one word per field (or per item in the case of multivalued types such as array<string>), so there is little ranking information.
 Turn off the implicit rank: filter by adding rank: normal.

 exact-terminator index, attribute